MyselfLeo/predicate-checker/README.md

 ## Installation

 You can clone this repository and use it in your own projects (see [Specifying Dependencies](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html) from The Cargo Book).
-I do not plan to make it available on `crates.io` for now.

 ## License